AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 level: Intermediate
 exl-id: cde9523e-5409-4edd-af0f-2c2575cc22ea
 ---

 # Using [!DNL Adobe Sign] in an Adaptive Form {#using-adobe-sign-in-an-adaptive-form}

+>[!NOTE]
+>
+>The feature to use Adobe Sign roles in an Adaptive Form is in the Prerelease Channel for August 2021.
+The feature will be generally available in the September 2021 release.

 [!DNL Adobe Sign] enables e-signature workflows for Adaptive Forms.
 E-Signatures improve workflows to process documents for legal, sales, payroll, human resource management, and more areas.